Rocket Festival Thailand (Bun Bang Fai) 2020

 When the rockets are finally ready they’re mounted onto large floats for everyone to admire during a rocket parade that would even make Kim Jong-un burst with jealousy.
 The procession also sees folk dances and people donning beautiful traditional costumes, while some men cover their body with white powder and wear frog masks in honour of the Toad King Phaya Khang Khok (see below).

-Get up to speed with Thailand Travel and download our free Essential Travel Guide to Thailand Holidays.
+Get up to speed with Thailand Travel and download our free Essential Thailand Travel Guide.

 After the parade the participants and their supporters gather to launch the rockets at a big fair with stalls selling souvenirs, food and lots of local rice wine.
 The higher the rockets reach into the sky, the more auspicious the weather will be for the crops and the harvest.
 Lots of betting is going on, and if a launch fails the members of the losing team are thrown into pools of mud – occasionally an innocent bystander will be thrown in too for good measure.